pippim/pippim.github.io/programs/mserve.md

 > presented with all the Albums you have for ***Pink Floyd***.
 >
 > If you don't pass a parameter to `m` it will reload the last
-> location used and continue playing where it left off.
+> location used and continue playing favorites from where it left off.

-The chevron (triangle) is clicked to expand / collapse entries under Artists and Albums.

-The check box is colored solid when "checked" and is hollow when "unchecked".
-If a line appears that means "tri-state" and underneath the Artist or Album some songs are "checked" and some songs are "unchecked".

-As you check and uncheck individual songs, or entire Artists or, entire Albums a list is built in memory.
-Then you can Apply or Cancel changes.

-New songs are added into the Chronology (Playlist) after the current playing song position.

-If you make huge mistakes you can abandon changes with the option "*Exit without saving Playlist*".

 ## Dropdown Menus

-The top-left corner of the *Music Location Tree Window* contains three dropdown menus; <strong><i>File</i></strong>, <b>Edit</b> and ***View***.
+The top-left corner of the *Music Location Tree* window contains three dropdown menus; <strong><i>File</i></strong>, <b>Edit</b> and ***View***.
 Click on the name and the dropdown menu options appear: